Illustration: George Wylesol

 Record stores (websites)

 Discogs, Boomkat, and Bleep are all online record stores, but physical record stores are the OGs of music curation.
-Yes, we all look forward to the day we can return to our favorite local shop and let the grumpy clerk shame us for our crappy taste in music.
-In the meantime, check out their websites and sign up for their newsletters to see what their staff is excited about today.
+And while there’s nothing that can replace the experience of browsing through their catalog in person, you can always check out their websites and sign up for their newsletters to see what their staff is excited about today.

 What’s your favorite music discovery tool?
-Share it in the comments below.
+Start a conversation with us on the Splice Discord.